 Tokenization makes it possible to digitally represent real-world assets through blockchain, but for it to have legal value, it is essential that there is a regulatory framework that recognizes this operation.
 The United Arab Emirates takes its own approach, establishing specific rules for the issuance, custody or trading of tokens.
 In this block we explain how asset tokenization is regulated from a legal point of view, taking an advanced jurisdiction such as the United Arab Emirates as an example.

-Regulation of asset tokenization in the United Arab Emirates.
+Regulation of asset tokenization in the UAE

 Abu Dhabi, through ADGM, has promoted legal frameworks for DAOs and digital assets, while the SCA has developed a pioneering framework for commodity tokens, differentiating between asset categories and establishing requirements in cybersecurity, encryption and technological governance.
 In addition, the Emirati legal framework mandates clear disclosure of risks and investor rights and provides for active anti-fraud oversight.